There are so many reasons chin-length hairstyles are so hot right now.

 A short shaggy stacked bob with layered side-parted bangs creates a lived-in, casual look.
 The layers add natural looking volume, keeping the bulk of the hair at the top, creating an almost weightless feeling.

-The classic A-line bob keeps the length at the front and off your neck, giving the illusion of longer hair.
+The classic A-line bob keeps the length at the front and off your neck, giving the illusion of longer hair — almost a neck-length cut.
 You can change up your look with this style by parting it to the side or in the middle.
 Either way, the sweeping front pieces will perfectly frame your face.

 This is a slightly longer version of the pixie.
 It’s almost like a ¾ pixie with a little extra.
 The back and one side are layered and kept short, while a side part has the top swept over.

 Longer layers taper down to about chin length, while a side-swept fringe and a section on the opposite side, which is left longer, complete the look.

 5. Long Pixie

 This is also a longer version of the pixie haircut, but instead of the front being longer, this version is more like the pixie mullet.
 It’s an edgy and stylish option if you think you can pull it off.